Treyeth/Projects/EDA_Employee_Exit_Surveys/README.md

 <img src="https://github.com/Treyeth/Projects/blob/master/EDA_Employee_Exit_Surveys/Images/resignations_by_age_dissatisfaction.png" width="450">
 </p>

-<h2> Project steps </h2>

----

-* Explored the data and figured out how to prepare it for analysis
-* Corrected some of the missing values
-* Dropped any data not needed for our analysis
-* Renamed the columns
-* Verified the quality of our data
-* Created a new institute_service column
-* Cleaned the Contributing Factors columns
-* Created a new column indicating if an employee resigned because they were dissatisfied in some way
-* Combined the data
-* Cleaned the institute_service column
-* Handled the missing values in the dissatisfied column
-* Aggregated the data
-* Explored the dissatisfied people per career stage
-* Pivoted the data in order to create plots for dissatisfaction by age and gender

 <h2> Conclusions </h2>

 * Based on the analysis, it can be said that the most dissatisfied employees were those <b>Experienced (3-7 years of work in the institute)</b> and the <b>Veteran ones (11 + years)</b>.